 Falstaff tells Brook that tonight will be wondrous.
 The third time for him is the charm, for "they say there is divinity in odd numbers, either in nativity, chance, or death" (V.i.3-4).
-Falstaff's statement about having been beaten when in the form of a woman instead of as a man, since "I fear not Goliath with a weaver's beam" (V.i.22), is an obscure biblical reference (1 Samuel 17:7) marked in de Vere's Geneva Bible housed currently at the Folger (Stritmatter; Farina 31).
+Falstaff's statement about having been beaten when in the form of a woman instead of as a man, since "I fear not Goliath with a weaver's beam" (V.i.22), is an obscure biblical reference -- "And the shaft of his spear was like a weaver's beam" (I Samuel 17:7; cf. II Samuel 21:19) -- marked in de Vere's Geneva Bible housed currently at the Folger (Stritmatter; Farina 31).
 He continues, "because I know also life is a shuttle" (V.i.22-23), quoting Job (7:6).
 His reference to having "pluck'd geese" (V.i.25) has been taken as an oblique allusion to Burghley.

 Page tells Slender that his daughter will be in white tonight.